 Carpenter ants are almost an inch long and are black in color.
 They differ in appearance from termites by having a narrower waist, a very dark-colored body and bent-looking antennae.
-Carpenter ants live in rotting trees, logs and any damp areas near wood that they can find.
-If you have seen carpenter ants in your home then chances are it is due to having some damp wood in your home.
-Damp wood can be from rotten siding, damaged or rotting roof shingles or leaky plumbing.
-The best way to prevent carpenter ants from entering your home is to maintain your home in order to prevent leaks and moisture.
+Carpenter ants live in rotting trees, logs, and any damp areas near wood that they can find.
+If you have seen carpenter ants in your home, then chances are it’s due to a source of damp wood such as rotten siding or roofing material.

-How They Work
+How Carpenter Ants Work

-You can detect carpenter ants by:
+You can detect carpenter ants in the house by: